stevebleazard/ocaml-jsonxt-pre-release/README.md

-*jsonxt* provides a number of JSON parsers and writers for RFC 8259 compliant JSON as well as non-standard extentions introduced by Yojso.
+*jsonxt* provides a number of JSON parsers and writers for RFC 8259 compliant JSON as well as non-standard extentions introduced by Yojson.
 Features include

 * RFC 8259 compliant when in strict and basic mode
 * Performance focused especially for files and strings